List of Hindu deities: Parvati

 Parvati is the goddess of power, and is also associated with courage, fertility, and beauty.
 She is commonly referred to as Uma and Gauri.
 She is the consort of the destroyer deity, Shiva, and the daughter of Himavana.
 She is believed to be the reincarnation of Sati, the daughter of Daksha, who perished in the Daksha Yajna.
 In the Puranas, she performs a penance to marry Shiva, a celibate brahmachari, and the latter consents when he realises her true identity.
-When depicted alongside her consort, Parvati generally appears with two arms, but when alone, she is depicted having four, eight or ten arms, and is astride on a tiger or lion.
+When depicted alongside her consort, Parvati generally appears with two arms, but when alone, she is depicted having four, eight or ten arms, and is astride on a tiger or lion in which form she is known as Durga.
 She is generally considered to be a benevolent mother goddess, but also slays evil beings in her form of Kali.
 In goddess-centric traditions, Parvati is considered to be a complete incarnation of Adi Parashakti.
 Her abode is at Kailasha.